manymoments/manymoments.github.io/_posts/2019-07-30-byzantine-agreement-is-impossible-for-$n-slash-leq-3-f$-is-the-adversary-can-easily-simulate.markdown

   <img src="/uploads/FLM-indistinguishability.png" width="512" title="Indistinguishability between World 1 and World 3 for A">
 </p>

 Observe that from $A$'s perspective, World 3 is the same as World 1.
 From the figure, it can be seen that if we start from a double-circled $A$ and go clock-wise, the connections and inputs from parties are exactly the same.
-Intuitively, observe that in World 1, $C'$ started with input 0 and framed $B$ to have input 0 (the fully connected hexagon is necessary to make the argument more formal.
-However, $A$ still decided to output 1 in World 1.
+Intuitively, observe that in World 1, $C'$ started with input 0 and framed $B$ to have input 0 (the fully connected hexagon is necessary to make the argument more formal).
+However, $A$ decided to output 1 in World 1.
 Thus, since it obtains exactly the same set of messages in World 3, $A$ outputs 1.
 By a similar argument $C$ outputs 0.

 TODO: This lower bound first appeared in the original Lamport paper... but here we present the FLM proof...